FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1981/1981-04-17-multi-coloured-swap-Shop.md

 >
 > In fact Brown Sauce also performed on TOTP.
 >
 > Good quality rare video recorded from Top Of The Pos 1981.
-Keith Chegwin (Cheggers) on Guitar Maggie on Bass (his wife) and Knoel Edmonds on Drums.
+Keith Chegwin (Cheggers) on Guitar Maggie on Bass (his wife) and Noel Edmonds on Drums.
 Brown Sauce was a pop band, made up of presenters from the television programme, Multi-Coloured Swap Shop.
 These were Keith Chegwin, Maggie Philbin and Noel Edmonds.
 They formed for a one-off single in late 1981 called "I Wanna Be a Winner".
 After that became a hit, they released another in 1982, but failed to make an impact.

 <cite>[memorylane1980s](https://youtu.be/4eHuH65qEX4)</cite>